 On day 11, we continue northwards for the ‘safari’ part of our tour.
 Etosha National park ranks as one of the world’s greatest wildlife viewing destinations.
 We will have two early morning guided drives in open sided vehicles.
 Where we will stay however has a large floodlit waterhole which receives a regular stream of wildlife, and for those of us who have had enough of being in a car it’s possible to just sit and wait for the animals to come to us.
-We will stay in waterhole lodges, which are situated right next to it so that we can keep an eye on the comings and goings from our own chalets.
+We will stay in rooms which are situated very close to it so that we can easily keep an eye on the comings and goings just a few paces from our own chalets.

-After our early morning guided drive we have a leisurely morning and after lunch we drive south for an hour or so to another wildlife lodge en-route for our journey back to Windhoek the next day.
+After our early morning guided drive we have a leisurely morning at the waterhole, and when we are ready we drive south for a couple of hours or so to another wildlife lodge en-route for our journey back to Windhoek the next day.